Bihi-xa/Dataflow_Code_Generator/README.md

 ### Optimizations
 * --prune_unconnected : Remove unconnected channels from actors instances and generate separate code for them.
 Otherwise the unconnected channels are set to nullptr for the constructor parameters.
 This feature is rather experimental and not properly tested!
 Reading tokens from ports without an attached channel are replaced by using variables initalized with zero or uninitialized arrays.
 * --opt_sched : Fetch channel sizes before entering the local scheduler loop and use this values for scheduling.
 This avoids reading the channel sizes during each scheduler iteration, in the worst-case several times.

+### Natives
+In case of Rust the native files should be moved to the native directory, which is created automatically.

 ## Future Work
 * Implementation of Actor Merging